Pratham31/AdmireME/README.md

 <br>
 <br>

-## Lets see how I made this Action
+## Lets see how I made this Action❔
 <br>

-## 1. First of all Setup an Email Sending Account
+## 1. First of all Setup an Email Sending Account :email:

 1. I Created a new gmail account for sending the emails to the Contributors.
 2. Then you have to authorize Gmail to send the automated emails via this https://myaccount.google.com/lesssecureapps